Lebanon is in a big mess. But on coronavirus, it’s doing something right.

 Mild cases are now given the option of hospitalization or quarantining at home.
 Many poorer patients choose the hospital because it is free and at home they live in overcrowded conditions.
 This further aids the containment, Abiad said.

-Lebanon’s relatively young population has also helped, said Krystel Moussally, regional epidemiologist for the international aid agency Medicins Sans Frontiers, who in March predicted over 630,000 infections in Lebanon, based on information available at the time.
+Lebanon’s relatively young population has also helped, said Krystel Moussally, regional epidemiologist for the international aid agency Doctors Without Borders, who in March predicted over 630,000 infections in Lebanon, based on information available at the time.

 There are almost certainly unreported cases, including among asymptomatic people, as in other countries worldwide.
-There are suspicions around the low number of reported infections in southern Lebanon, which is controlled by the Hezbollah movement, compared to the rest of the country.
+There are suspicions around the low number of reported infections in southern Lebanon, which is controlled by the Hezbollah movement, compared with the rest of the country.
 Hezbollah runs its own parallel health system and may not have reported all the infections detected there.

-But there do not appear to be significant numbers of unreported deaths or severe cases, said Kanj.
-Doctors around the country maintain daily contact with one another and any unexpected spike in deaths would be hard to hide in a country the size of Lebanon, she said.
+But there do not appear to be significant numbers of unreported deaths or severe cases, Kanj said.
+Doctors around the country maintain daily contact with one another, and any unexpected spike in deaths would be hard to hide in a nation the size of Lebanon, she said.

-“This is such a small country you would hear about this if it was happening much more than your average expected deaths,” Kanj said.
+“This is such a small country, you would hear about this if it was happening much more than your average expected deaths,” Kanj said.

 Lebanon is not out of the woods yet.
-The recent experience of Singapore is cautionary, said Abiad.
-Until last week, Singapore — with a slightly smaller population (5.1 million) — had reported a slightly lower number of infections than Lebanon,.
+The recent experience of Singapore is cautionary, Abiad said.
+Until last week, Singapore — with a slightly smaller population (5.1 million) — had reported a slightly lower number of infections than Lebanon.

-The Singapore numbers have since jumped more than tenfold, with over 8,000 new infections showing up in recent days as covid-19 belatedly hits the cramped dormitories where migrant workers live.
+The Singapore numbers have since jumped more than tenfold, with more than 8,000 new infections showing up in recent days as covid-19 belatedly hits the cramped dormitories where migrant workers live.

-Lebanon could witness a similar surge if covid-19 spreads through country’s refugee community, Abiad said.
-Nearly 1.5 million people are Syrian or Palestinian refugees, and they live in densely populated camps and informal settlements.
+Lebanon could witness a similar surge if covid-19 spreads through the country’s refugee community, Abiad said.
+Nearly 1.5 million residents are Syrian or Palestinian refugees, and they live in densely populated camps and informal settlements.

-The first refugee case was confirmed on Tuesday, in the Wavel camp in eastern Lebanon and health teams have gone to the camp to test and isolate the man’s contacts, Abiad said.
+The first refugee case was confirmed on Tuesday, in the Wavel camp in eastern Lebanon.
+Health teams have gone to the camp to test and isolate the woman’s contacts, Abiad said.
 “Here in Lebanon, our nightmare is for it to reach the crowded refugee camps,” he said.

 Meanwhile, Lebanese are tired of staying indoors.
 The weather is glorious, the economy dire.
 People are starting to venture out again, to work or to socialize.
 Protests against the country’s political leaders have resumed, in a sign of growing frustrations.